ubclaunchpad/floradora/README.md

 ## :gear: Developer Setup Guide

 Virtual Collection consists of a React Native frontend and an Express/Node backend, with everything written in TypeScript.
 To set up the frontend development environment, see the [frontend developer setup guide](/frontend/VirtualCollection/README.md).
-The backend and its associated documentation are still a work in progress - stay tuned!
+To set up the backend development environment, see the [backend developer setup guide](/backend/README.md).

 ## :books: Contributing